CyberCraftInc/vacation_system/docs/IP_Dashboard.md

   - use `App.Views.ApprovalRequests` to render user's approval requests
   - use `App.Views.ApprovalRequests` to render all team members' approval requests that should be accepted or rejected by current user as a manager
-  - use `App.Views.TimeTable` to render time table.
+  - use `App.Views.TimeTables` to render time table.

 The following should be implemented within Rails application: